MGB V8 - 4 Link Rear Suspension |

 |

-On full power one side of the axle goes upwards, straightening the
+power one side of the axle goes upwards, straightening the leaf spring,

-leaf spring, and the other side goes down, bending the spring.
-The
+and the other side goes down, bending the spring.
+The bent spring is

 The solution was to separate the control of the axle from the spring